gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 The important change is that we return the new enclosed string instead of printing it to the standard output.
 This is important because if we want people *programming applications* we need to make our code easily pluggable.
 This new version allows programmers to get the strings and do whatever they want with it.
 Maybe they don't want to print the string, maybe they want to plot it as a 3D model instead!

-What we wrote is a library (lib, for short), but it could also be called an SDK: a **Software Development Kit**.
-SDKs are just a collection of functions that allow you to develop something easier.
-We usually don't call every lib an SDK, but they're the same thing.
-Purists will say they're not.
-They're wrong.
-Purists are bikeshedding dicks.
+What we wrote is a library (lib, for short).
+Libs are collections of functions and types that help to develop something.
+Per our previous definitions, a lib is an API: it's code on top of which people build applications.
+Now, let's explore what people *usually* mean when they talk about APIs.

+> **Note:** "Technically," purists will say, "libs **have** APIs, because the API would be only the function signatures such as `pub fn enclose(&str, char) -> String` in our example."
+>
+> Purists are bikeshedding dicks.
 Do not trust purists.

-Per our previous definitions, an SDK is therefore an API: it's code on top of which people build applications.
-Now, let's explore what people *usually* mean when they talk about APIs.

 ## What people usually mean when they talk about APIs

 In the early days of the internet websites were dead stupid: static HTML, manually updated from time to time.

-> **Static HTML** pages are what we call HTML that's in a file in the server (the HTTP server, also called a "web server"), which hands clients a copy of that file. **Dynamic** pages on the other hand use code and style sheets (e.g. JavaScript and CSS) to generate the HTML, so the server doesn't really have a copy of the HTML files, the final HTML is generated by combining CSS, JS, and HTML templates on the client.
+> **Static HTML** pages are what we call HTML that's in a file in the server (the HTTP server, also called a "web server"), which hands clients a copy of that file. **Dynamic** pages on the other hand contain code and style sheets, usually JavaScript and CSS respectively, that allow the client to *dynamically* generate the "final" HTML.
+With dynamic pages, the client downloads HTML templates, JS, CSS, and then generates one big HTML by crunching those three together.

-Let's say we wanted to write a bot to get the titles of the news from your local newspaper website back in 2001.
-Back then, you'd probably have to download the HTML for the entire page, parse it, and spit out only the titles.
+Let's say we wanted to write a bot to get the news titles from your local newspaper website back in 2001.
+Back then, you'd probably have to download the HTML for the entire page, parse it, and spit out only the titles[^1].
 Here's what that would look like in Python (in this case we're parsing [motherfuckingwebsite.com](http://motherfuckingwebsite.com)):

+[^1]: [RSS](https://wikipedia.org/wiki/RSS) wasn't very popular then.

 ```python
 import requests
 import re